felixkrohn/CKS-test-rbac/README.md

 # CKS-test-rbac
 show difference between `list` and `get` calls on secrets.
+TL;DR:
+* with list access you can get the list of secrets
+* with list access you can get the content of all secrets
+* with get access can get the content of alls ecrets of which you know the name
+* with get access cannot get the list of all secrets

 * `kc create namespace test-rbac -oyaml > test-rbac.ns.yaml`

 * `kc -n test-rbac create serviceaccount allow-list --dry-run -oyaml > allow-list.sa.yaml`